silverlang/silverc/docs/lang_design_types.md

 ## Basic types

-- `int8/int16/int32/int64` - A signed integer that is 8, 16, 32 and 64 bits long, respectively.
-- `uint8/uint16/uint32/uint64` - An unsigned integer.
-- `int` - A type alias for `int32`.
+- `int` - This maps directly to the wasm type `i32`
-- `uint` - A type alias for `uint32`.
+- `int64` - This maps directly to the wasm type `i64`
 - `bool` - Boolean type.
 Literal names are `True` and `False`.
-- `float` - A floating number that is 64 bits long.

-- `str` - String type. # TODO: clarify string type more
+In WASM, booleans are just integers `0` and `1`
+- `float` - This maps directly to the wasm type `f32`
+- `float64` - This maps directly to the wasm type `f64`

 ## Compound types

+- `Tuple` type.
-- Tuple type.
-A tuple can never grow or shrink in size once created.
+    - A tuple can never grow or shrink in size once created.
 The values (or references) inside a tuple cannot be changed.
         - Example of a tuple with 3 elements: `(T, U, V)`
         - Example of a tuple with a certain length: `(T: 5)`
-- `list` - A mutable array type with elements of the same type.
+- `Struct` type
+    - A struct can be declared as a new compound type which will be put on the stack
-    -  Type syntax: `list[T]`
+        - Example
-- `dict` - A collection of key-value pairs.
-    -  Type syntax: `dict[T, U]`
+        ```crystal
+        struct Client:
+            socket: socket.Socket
+            messages: List[String]
+        ```
+- `String` type
+    - In WASM, a string is not a primitive, so we must find a way to separate string literals and string types.
+    - A solution to this would be to write the String type in the core library to use a memory buffer and put literals somewhere in the binary (maybe the data section)
+        - TODO: Learn more about how the data section works so we can statically store string literals

+- `Array` type
+    - WASM has a different way to handle arrays, unlike with machine level assembler languages
+    - Question: Perhaps, due to the lack of array support in WASM, should we instead use the core library to implement a List type?
+    - TODO: Write some experimental code to find out how we could possibly implement an array primitive for WASM

 ## Other types

 - `Self` - Used in method function signatures, and refers to the struct that owns the method.
+- `Memory` - Used to invoke the [*bulk memory operations*](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format#bulk_memory_operations)

 ## Generics
 Generics abstract over types in functions and structs when the data type is not known at compile time.